-Her Aim is to Restore Opportunity, Trust, & Freedom
+Her Aim is to review and Restore Opportunity, Trust, & Freedom

 Lynda Wilson is highly honored and privileged to embody the citizens of the Seventeenth District.
 Get to know more about her illustrious life.